isabella232/primetime.en/help/TVSDK-3.0-for-Android/android-3.0-content-playback-options-android2/trick-play-implement/android-3.0-trick-play-implement.md

 snippet: y
 ---

-# Implement fast forward and rewind{#implement-fast-forward-and-rewind}
+# Implement fast forward and rewind overview {#implement-fast-forward-and-rewind}

 When users fast forward or fast rewind through the media, they are in the trick play mode.
 To enter trick play mode, set the MediaPlayer playback rate to a value other than 1.